 - Budget models bring cordless cleaning to lower price points than most rivals.

-WYBOT’s signature move is the floating solar dock on its S2 Solar: the robot returns to a dock that recharges it with sunlight between cleans, so it stays ready without you plugging anything in.
-Add the longest battery in this matchup (~3.5 hours) and app-driven smart mapping, and the S2 Solar is the most hands-off option here.
-WYBOT also reaches lower price points than Aiper at the entry level, making it the value pick for budget-minded and above-ground pool owners.
+WYBOT’s signature move is the floating solar dock on its S2 Solar: the robot returns to a dock that recharges it with sunlight between cleans, so in theory it stays ready without you plugging anything in.
+In practice, our full WYBOT S2 Solar review found PCWorld’s independent test measured roughly 2.5 days to recharge from 19% to 100% using solar alone, undercutting the hands-off pitch.
+Add a solid 2.5+ hour battery and app-driven smart mapping, and the S2 Solar is still the most cordless-committed option here — though at $1,799.99 MSRP, it costs meaningfully more than Aiper’s Scuba X1.
+WYBOT still reaches lower price points than Aiper at the entry level with its C1 and plain S2 models, making it the value pick for budget-minded and above-ground pool owners.
 Our best WYBOT pool cleaner guide ranks every current model, and our WYBOT vs Dolphin comparison covers how WYBOT stacks up against the corded specialist.

 Which should you buy?

-- Choose WYBOT if: you want maximum hands-off convenience and value — a solar dock that recharges the robot between cleans, the longest battery in this matchup, and lower entry prices.
-It’s ideal for above-ground and small-to-mid inground pools where set-and-forget matters most.
+- Choose WYBOT if: you want maximum hands-off convenience — a solar dock that recharges the robot between cleans without you lifting a finger, plus lower entry prices at the budget tier (C1, plain S2).
+It’s ideal for above-ground and small-to-mid inground pools where set-and-forget matters most, and you’re willing to pay a premium for the S2 Solar’s self-charging over Aiper’s cheaper Scuba X1.

 - Either way: both are cordless drop-in robots that run independently of your pool’s pump, keeping running costs to pennies per cycle.
 Match the model tier to your pool size, and confirm wall-and-waterline coverage on the specific model you buy.